komoot/leaflet.photon/README.md

 - `resultsHandler` Optional function that will be called when a geojson is retrieved from the API.
 You way want to use this to display points in the map for instance.
+- `location_bias_scale` Optional option to control this parameter in the API search calls.
+From 0 to 1.
+Default: `undefined`.

 ## Events